How to Order Your Wisconsin Driving Record

 Different Types of Wisconsin Driving Records

 Several types of Wisconsin driving records are available in the state.
-Drivers may obtain one of the following driving records below, depending on the driving history they need:
+Drivers may obtain one of the following driving records, depending on the information they need.

 5-Year Driving Record